adobe/react-spectrum/README.md

 this way only the components you use will be included in the output JavaScript and CSS files.

 ### Installation
+#### Node
+We recommend that you use [NVM](https://github.com/creationix/nvm#installation) to manage your node version.
+NVM has a section in their documentation to handle using the right version automatically when cd'ing into a project with a `.nvmrc` file [documentation](https://github.com/creationix/nvm#nvmrc)
+If you are manually managing your version of Node, then refer to `.nvmrc` for the version you should run with.

+#### NPM
 Add the following to your `~/.npmrc`:

 ```